JuliaLang/julia/doc/src/manual/distributed-computing.md

 julia> typeof(cuC)
 CuArray{Float64,1}
 ```
-Keep in mind that some Julia features are not currently supported by CUDAnative.jl[^2] , especially some functions like `sin` will need to be replaced with `CUDAnative.sin`(cc: @maleadt).

-In the following example we will use both `DistributedArrays.jl` and `CuArrays.jl` to distribute an array across multiple
+In the following example we will use both `DistributedArrays.jl` and `CUDA.jl` to distribute an array across multiple
 processes and call a generic function on it.

 ```julia